Skip to content

 FOREIGN LANGUAGE VERSION

-If you have difficulty reading or understanding English, you may ask to receive a copy of this notice in Spanish, Creole, French or Portuguese.
+If you have difficulty reading or understanding English, you may ask to receive a copy of this notice in Spanish, Creole, French or Portuguese or download a copy using the links below:

 ABOUT THIS NOTICE

 This notice describes the privacy practices of Broward Health and applies to all Protected Health Information about you that Broward Health maintains.
-Protected Health Information includes your name, address, and other identifying data, as well as information about your health and the health services that you have received or may receive in the future.
+Protected Health Information (PHI) means information about you, including your health, health care, or payment for health care, that can identify you.
 This information may be stored in paper records, electronically, or shared verbally.
-The purpose of this notice is to inform you of how Broward Health may use and disclose your information, and to explain your rights concerning your medical records.
+The purpose of this notice is to inform you of how Broward Health may use or disclose your information, and to explain your rights concerning your medical records.

 WHO WILL FOLLOW THIS NOTICE